The Sherfy Farm

-Joseph (1813-1883) and Mary Sherfy (1818-1904) and their six children (a seventh would join the family after the war) were pacifist members of the Church of the Brethren.
-As the Union troops of John Reynolds’ 1st Army Corps made their way up Emmitsburg Road on July 1st they found a large water tub along the road which Joseph worked to keep filled, while Mary and her mother Catherine baked bread and passd it out to the men.
+Joseph (1813-1883) and Mary Sherfy (1818-1904) and their six children were pacifist members of the Church of the Brethren.
+A seventh child would be born to the family after the war.
+As the Union troops of John Reynolds’ 1st Corps made their way up Emmitsburg Road on July 1st they marched past a large water tub along the road which Joseph worked to keep filled.
+Mary and her mother Catherine baked bread and passed it out to the men.
 They were ordered away from the farm on the morning of the 2nd, driving their stock southeast of the Round Tops and to Two Taverns.

-Joseph and his son returned on the 6th to find their house ransacked and hit by at least seven artillery shells Their yard was covered with their posessions, which were trampled into the mud and mixed with blood, body parts and every imaginable kind of filth.
-The orchards and fences were destroyed and the fields covered with dead men and 48 dead horses.
-The ruins of the barn were filled with the charred remains of the men who had been unable to escape the fire.
+Joseph and his son returned on the 6th.
+Their house was ransacked and damaged by at least seven artillery shells.
+Their possessions were trampled into the mud of their yard, mixed with blood, body parts and every imaginable kind of filth.
+The orchards and fences were destroyed.
+Fields were covered with dead men and 48 dead horses.
+Inside the ruins of the barn were the charred remains of the wounded men who had been unable to escape the fire.

-One soldier from the 77th New York Infantry who observed it wrote, “As we passed the scene of conflict on the left was a scene more than unusually hideous.
+One soldier from the 77th New York Infantry wrote, “As we passed the scene of conflict on the left was a scene more than unusually hideous.
 Blackened remains marked the spot where, on the morning of the 3rd, stood a large barn.
 It had been used as a hospital.
 It had taken fire from the shells of the hostile batteries, and had quickly burned to the ground.
 Those of the wounded not able to help themselves were destroyed by the flames, which in a moment spread through the straw and dry material of the building.
 The crisped and blackened limbs, heads and other portions of bodies lying half consumed among the heaps of ruins and ashes made up one of the most ghastly pictures ever witnessed, even on the field of war.”